equinor/omnia-tutorial/docs/presentations/consume.rst

    * *Performance* - There are different query patterns and also a question about what options are best and where to run compute.
 We might need additional backend infrastructure to improve frontend user performance.
+   * *Sharing* - when consuming and curating existing data you are suddenly a producer as well.
+Consider if your value-added work should be shared (though api's of course)!